 \section{Conclusions}

-In this work we have used controlled hybrid simulations to investigate the saturation of the Bell instability \citep{bell04} for a wide range of CR distributions, spanning from cold beams to hot-drifting cases (Figure \ref{fig:distro diag} and Table \ref{tab:sims}).
-We used a suite of 1D, 2D, and 3D simulations to assess the final amplitude of the self-generated magnetic field and our main findings can be summarized as follows:
+We have used controlled hybrid simulations to investigate the saturation of the Bell instability \citep{bell04,bell05} for a wide range of CR distributions, spanning from cold beams to hot-drifting cases (Figure \ref{fig:distro diag} and Table \ref{tab:sims}).
+We used a suite of 1D, 2D, and 3D runs to assess the final amplitude of the self-generated magnetic field and our main findings can be summarized as follows:

-\begin{itemize} \item During the linear stage of the instability the CR current is undisturbed by the small-wavelength waves that are excited, but when $\delta B/B_0\gtrsim 1$ the CRs start scattering and the amplitude of the magnetic field grows linearly rather than exponentially. \item After about 10 growth times, the pressure in CRs, magnetic fields, and thermal plasma become comparable (Figure \ref{fig:abs and rel pressures}) and the instability saturates. \item At saturation the relic drift speed between CRs and thermal plasma remains constant, but larger than the Alfv\'en speed in the amplified field, which suggests that saturation is not due to the achievement of marginal stability. \item At saturation most of the power in magnetic fields is not in the fastest growing mode, but rather at scales comparable to the CR gyro-radius in the amplified field (see Figures \ref{fig:B-field evolution in sim box} and \ref{fig:Bperp_spec}). \item While the growth rate depends on the CR current, the total magnetic field amplification that can be achieved depends on the energy flux in CRs, generally parametrized by Equation \eqref{eq:Pi_cr calculation}.
+\begin{itemize} \item During the linear stage of the instability the CR current is undisturbed by the small-wavelength waves that are excited at $k_{\rm max}$; when $\delta B/B_0\gtrsim 1$ CRs start scattering and the amplitude of the magnetic field grows linearly rather than exponentially. \item After about 10 growth times, the pressure in CRs, magnetic fields, and thermal plasma become comparable (Figure \ref{fig:abs and rel pressures}) and the instability saturates. \item At saturation CRs and thermal plasma are well coupled: the effective drift speed becomes comparable to the Alfv\'en speed in the amplified field and marginal stability is achieved (Figure \ref{fig:bulk motion}). \item In the asymptotic state most of the magnetic power is not at the fastest growing mode, but rather at larger scales, comparable to the CR gyro-radius in the amplified field (see Figures \ref{fig:B-field evolution in sim box} and \ref{fig:Bperp_spec}). \item While the growth rate depends on the CR current, the total magnetic field amplification that can be achieved depends on the momentum flux in CRs, generally parametrized by Equation~\eqref{eq:xi0}.